mperignon/2016-02-04-Flagstaff/lessons/sqlite/03-filter.md

 <img src="fig/sql-filter.svg" alt="SQL Filtering in Action" />

+## The `AND` and `OR` operators

-We can use many other Boolean operators to filter our data.
+The clause `WHERE` performs a Boolean operation on the data by determining which entries in the table satisfy the condition (are True) and which don't (are False).
+We can use many other Boolean operators to filter our data and we can combine them for more complex filtering.
 For example,
 we can ask for all information from the DR-1 site collected before 1930: